computational-metabolomics/mogi-docs/index.rst

 The **django-mogi** application inherits all of the detailed applications below to create ready to go framework for organising metabolomics studies with Galaxy and ISA.
-The full suite of applications can be used in either a docker container or directly as Django package run from a standard python installation. see :ref:`installation` _: for details.
+The full suite of applications can be used in either a docker container or directly as Django package run.
+See :ref:`user-docs` for details about how to get up and running with the full suite of applications.

-However each application has been developed to be `reusable <https://docs.djangoproject.com/en/2.0/intro/reusable-apps/#reusability-matters>`_ to allow for more general functionality to be used in other Django projects and applications.
-See the individual package **Quick start** details as to how to use each application independently.
+Additionally, each application has been developed to be `reusable <https://docs.djangoproject.com/en/2.0/intro/reusable-apps/#reusability-matters>`_.
+This allows the more general functionality to be used in other Django projects and applications.
+See the individual package documentation for more details.

-The `example project site <https://github.com/computational-metabolomics/django-mogisite>`_ can also be used as a standard

 The figure below shows how the applications fit within Django project website

 .. image:: mogi-suite.svg

-What the MOGI framework can do
+What the MOGI suite can do
 ''''''''''''''''''''''''''''''''''''''''''''''''''
 * Organise metabolomics studies following ISA framework
 * Interface with Galaxy (initiate workflows, manage history, inport/export data)